danieldills/snakes-cafe/README.md

 - The program’s content should match included sample exactly
 - Actually, there’s one tiny spot that should be different - see if you can spot it.
 - The > character represents user input line and should be printed out with a trailing space.

+Collaborations & Attributions: Prabin Singh and TA Anthony for the assistance with debugging.